Redundant duodenal loop

 Initial images are obliqued as the baby is being rolled into position.
 There is the initial impression of a malplaced DJ flexure on image 2.
 However, as the contrast continues and the baby is straightened, the contrast flows towards a normally sited DJ flexure.
 The initial turn was from a redundant duodenal loop.

 This could easily be described as malrotation on the initial imaging.
-This is a particularly rare finding and the surgical team took the patient to theatre to ensure that the features were simply of an enlarged duodenal loop as distinct from an odd malrotation.
+This is a particularly rare finding and the surgical team took the patient to theater to ensure that the features were simply of an enlarged duodenal loop as distinct from an odd malrotation.